kean/Nuke/Demo/README.md

 ├── Formats          Image formats, animated images, progressive decoding, and video ├── Performance      Prefetching and decompression
-├── Integration      A custom decoder and custom data loaders ├── Lab              Instruments and stress rigs for working on Nuke, and priority and coalescing ├── Helpers          Shared views, the pipeline probe and HUD, the frame watchdog, Auto-Scroll, fixtures, demo URLs, the demo's data loaders, and a few small utilities
+├── Integration      A custom decoder and custom data loaders ├── Lab              Stress rigs for working on Nuke, and the details of a pipeline ├── Helpers          Shared views, the pipeline probe and HUD, the frame watchdog, Auto-Scroll, fixtures, demo URLs, the demo's data loaders, and a few small utilities
 └── Resources        The app icon, the logo, a bundled animation, the bundled fixture, and the photo stream's URLs
 ```